 Dry eye is a severe condition.
 A prolonged lack of tear production can lead to an inflamed cornea in a cat.
 Pus-like eye discharge and red eyes typically accompany dry eyes.

 Food or Environmental Allergens

 Felines are prone to allergies that can initiate redness of the eyes.
 This type of eye irritation may be accompanied by digestive and skin issues.

-Because a varying number of reasons can cause eye infections in cats, the symptoms also differ greatly.
-The most common symptoms of eye infections in a cat are:
+Because a varying number of reasons can cause eye problems in cats, the symptoms also differ greatly.
+The most common symptoms of eye issues in a cat are: